Kay v Lambeth LBC

 Kay v Lambeth London Borough Council; Price and others and others v Leeds City Council [2006] were two, conjoined appeals in the final court of appeal (Note: At the time the final court of appeal was the Judicial Committee of the House of Lords) relevant for English property law, UK human rights and English tort law (trespass).
 It involved claims for possession by two landlords (in each case local authorities) against former short-term occupiers, heavily placing reliance in their defence on article 8 of the European Convention on Human Rights, with circumstances outside the other laws.

-The European Court of Human Rights accorded a generous margin of appreciation to the national authorities, attaching much importance to the facts of the case.
+The House of Lords noted that the European Court of Human Rights accords a generous margin of appreciation to the national authorities, attaching much importance to the facts of the case.
 Thus, it was for the courts to decide how in the first instance the principles expounded in Strasbourg should be applied in the special context of national legislation, practice and social and other considerations.
 To those decisions the ordinary rules of precedent should apply.